GregFinzer/BedBrigadeNational/Documentation/RegressionPlan.md

     - [ ] The Contact Us will appear in the Contact Us page.
     - [ ] The user will receive a confirmation email in production within 5 minutes.
 In development or local there will be evidence in the log that an email would have been sent.
     - [ ] The Location Admin will be sent an email in production within 5 minutes.
 The reply to should be the email address of the user.
 In development or local there will be evidence in the log that an email would have been sent.

+### National News
+* [ ] The user should be able to navigate to the national news page and view the detail of the news.
+### Grove City Stories
+* [ ] The user should be able to navigate to the Grove City Stories and view the detail of a individual story